Dominic Smith Player Props: Nationals vs. Mariners

 Dominic Smith At The Plate

-- Smith is hitting .255 with seven doubles, a triple, two home runs and 25 walks.
+- Smith has seven doubles, a triple, three home runs and 26 walks while hitting .259.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.